-That's the rough conclusion of a published in the journal Cognitive Research, which compared self-selected profile pictures with those chosen by others.
+That's the rough conclusion of a study published in the journal Cognitive Research, which compared self-selected profile pictures with those chosen by others.
 Six hundred and ten participants were asked to choose images of themselves that they were most, and least, likely to use on Facebook, on professional sites and on dating sites.

 They rated those images for a collection of different factors - attractiveness, trustworthiness, dominance, competence and confidence.
 Then they did the same thing with photos of someone who was a total stranger.